codyhoag/codyhoag.github.io/docs/user/01-connecting-to-owncloud-server.md

     ![](../../images/server-address.png)

-5. Enter you ownCloud user credentials.
+5. Enter your ownCloud user credentials.
 Then click *Next*.

 6. Set up your local folder and sync options.
 You can choose to sync everything from the server or choose the items manually.